Christianity in Vietnam: Protestantism

 Present estimates of the number of Protestants range from the official government figure of 500,000 to claims by churches of 1,600,000 or more.
 The two officially recognized Protestant churches are the Southern Evangelical Church of Vietnam (SECV), recognized in 2001, and the smaller Evangelical Church of Vietnam North (ECVN), recognized since 1963.
 The SECV has affiliated churches in the southern provinces of the country.

-By some estimates, the growth of Protestant believers in Vietnam has been as much as 600% over the past ten years.
-Some of the new converts belong to unregistered evangelical house churches.
-Based on believers' estimates, two-thirds of Protestants are members of ethnic minorities, including Hmong, Yao, Thai, and other minority groups in the Northwest Highlands, and members of ethnic minority groups of the Central Highlands (Ede, Jarai, Bahnar, and Koho, among others).
+In 2022, local churches estimated that two-thirds of Protestants were members of ethnic minorities, including Hmong, Thai, Dzao and others in the Northwest Highlands, as well as members of ethnic minority groups of the Central Highlands (Ede, Jarai, Sedang and M'nong, among others).

-At least 50% of the current Protestant population are tribal people, but the Vietnamese government's treatments towards them is varied.
-The tribal Protestant people in Northern Vietnam do not face Government persecution, but the Protestant southern tribe, notably Hmong and H're tribal groups, suffer from some religious persecution.
+At least 50% of the current Protestant population is composed of members of tribal groups; the Vietnamese government's treatments towards them is varied.
+The tribal Protestants in Northern Vietnam do not face government persecution, but Protestant southern tribe members, notably the Hmong and H're, suffer from some religious persecution.
 In May 2006, over 300 Montagnard people remained in Vietnamese prisons for their faith.
 A young Hroi man who refused to reject his Christian faith reportedly died from injuries received while under official interrogation in April 2007.

 Mennonite and Baptist movements were officially recognized by Hanoi in October 2007, which was seen as some improvement of religious freedom in the country.
-Pastor Nguyen Quang Trung, provisional president of the Mennonite Church in Vietnam, taking part in the official ceremony of the above authorization, quoted his Church's motto: "Living the Gospel, worshipping God, and serving the nation.".
+Pastor Nguyen Quang Trung, provisional president of the Vietnam Mennonite Church, taking part in the official ceremony of the above authorization, quoted his Church's motto: "Living the Gospel, worshipping God, and serving the nation.".

 Eastern Orthodoxy

-Orthodox Christianity in Vietnam is presented by 3 parishes of the Russian Orthodox Church: one in Vung Tau, named after the icon of Our Lady of Kazan, where there are many Russian-speaking employees of the Russian-Vietnamese joint venture "Vietsovpetro", and also parish of Xenia of Saint Petersburg in Hanoi and parish of Protection of Our Most Holy Lady Theotokos and Ever-Virgin Mary in Ho Chi Minh city.
-These parishes are included in jurisdiction of the Philippinian-Vietnamese eparchy (Diocese) belonging to Patriarchal Exarchate of the Russian Orthodox Church in South-East Asia (established on December 28, 2018, by its Holy Synod).
+Orthodox Christianity in Vietnam is represented by three parishes of the Russian Orthodox Church: one in Vung Tau, named after the icon of Our Lady of Kazan, where there are many Russian-speaking employees of the Russian-Vietnamese joint venture "Vietsovpetro", and also parish of Xenia of Saint Petersburg in Hanoi and parish of Protection of Our Most Holy Lady Theotokos and Ever-Virgin Mary in Ho Chi Minh city.
+These parishes are included in jurisdiction of the Philippinian-Vietnamese Eparchy (Diocese) belonging to the Russian Patriarchal Exarchate in South-East Asia (established on December 28, 2018, by its Holy Synod).

 The earliest parish, named after Our Lady of Kazan icon, was opened in 2002 with the blessing of the Holy Synod of the Russian Orthodox Church, which had been given in Troitse-Sergiyeva Lavra.

 The representatives of foreign relations department and some other structures of the Russian Orthodox Church from time to time come to Vietnam (Hanoi, Ho Chi Minh city and Vũng Tàu) to conduct Orthodox divine services mostly among Russian-speaking community there.